Cops and robbers on $2K_2$-free graphs: A winning strategy

-\begin{proof} Let $\hat G$ be a minimal counter-example.
-Lemmas \ref{notypeI} and \ref{typeIIimpliestypeI} imply that $\hat G$ does not contain any trap, hence does not contain any connected trap.
-Thus, by proposition \ref{trapexists}, $\hat G$ is isomorphic to either $K_1$, $K_2$ or $C_5$, all of which are 2-cop-win. \end{proof}
+\begin{proof} Let $\widehat G$ be a minimal counter-example.
+Lemmas \ref{notypeI} and \ref{typeIIimpliestypeI} imply that $\widehat G$ does not contain any trap, hence does not contain any connected trap.
+Thus, by Proposition \ref{trapexists}, $\widehat G$ is isomorphic to either $K_1$, $K_2$ or $C_5$, all of which have cop number at most 2.
+Hence, no minimal counter-example to the statement exists, which proves the statement. \end{proof}

+We note that this result is best possible (in other words $I_{2K_2}=2$), as there are an infinite number of $2K_2$-free graphs with cop number 2.
+It is easily seen that complete multipartite graphs are $2K_2$-free, and that such graphs have cop number 2 if each colour class (each independent set) has size at least 2.

-The more general question of the cop number of $rK_2$-free graphs ($r\geq2$) is raised in \cite{sivaraman2019cop}.
-One notices that $2r-1$ cops can win, by an argument similar to proving 3 cops can win on $2K_2$-free graphs.
-Having improved the bound on the cop number of $2K_2$-free graphs, we can also marginally improve the bound on the cop number of $rK_2$-free graphs.
+The more general question of the cop number of $mK_2$-free graphs ($m\geq2$) is raised in \cite{sivaraman_cop_2019}.
+One easily notices that $2m-1$ cops can win, as noted in \cite{sivaraman_cop_2019}: place $2$ cops on the ends of an edge $uv$ and apply induction to the $(m-1)K_2$-free graph $G-N[u]\cup N[v]$, with the base case being $2K_2$-free graphs.
+Having improved by 1 the bound on the cop number of $2K_2$-free graphs, we can also improve by 1 the bound on the cop number of $mK_2$-free graphs.